Darth-Raazi/darth-raazi.github.io/README.md

-# darth-raazi.github.io
-Personal Website
+# Personal Website
-Based on the template from raziz1.github.io
+Based on the template from [Rahim Aziz](https://raziz1.github.io)